 In December 2013, Bachelet, who promised far-reaching reform, won the presidential election with 62 percent of the vote.
 After almost two years in charge, though, that support has drained away.
 According to the public opinion institute GFK Adimark Chile, Bachelet’s approval rate reached a historic low of 24 percent in August 2015.
 That month, her center–left coalition government had an approval rating of a mere 16 percent.
 The only group that fared worse was the center–right opposition Alianza, with 15 percent.
 The fact that Chile’s two leading political factions, which currently dominate national politics, have a combined approval rating of only 31 percent signals a deep crisis within the political class.

 Part of the problem is the sluggish economy Bachelet inherited from her predecessor.
 Some politicians would have waited to commence necessary reforms until the economy looked healthier, but Bachelet did not.
-The goal of her reform agenda was to introduce a progressive tax system that no longer favored companies over individuals (as
+The goal of her reform agenda was to introduce a progressive tax system that no longer favored companies over individuals (as the existing

 Loading, please wait...